-Often, people think an edit or two will do it.
+For nonfiction book editing, novice writers often assume an edit or two will do it.
 The problem is, you can’t look at all editing issues at once.
 You often need to read the manuscript looking at one or two particular issues and then go through another time for another issue.
-Here are some editing tips: 10 ways to focus as you go through each iteration of editing:
+Here are some editing tips for nonfiction writing that will teach you how to edit a book.
+I offer 10 ways to focus as you go through each iteration of nonfiction book editing:

-1. For example, you might do a first edit for how the material is organized.
+You might well start your first edit by looking at how the material is organized.
 Ask yourself:

 – Does the order make sense?